unskript/Awesome-CloudOps-Automation/README_extending_docker.md

    YOUR_REPO_DIRECTORY/
       actions/
       runbooks/
-      Awesome-CloudOps-Auatomation/
+      Awesome-CloudOps-Automation/
       your-repo-folders/
       your-repo-files
       ...
    ```
 4. You have a working Python 3 environment installed on your build system
-5. You have `make` and other build tools installed on your bulid system
+5. You have `make` and other build tools installed on your build system
 6. You have Docker-ce installed and working on your build system